MariamIssah/GCS.2/README.md

-This repository explores some of the different ways we can use shell programming in practical ways through record management and automation in shell.
+This repository explores some of the practical ways we can use shell programming through record management and automation in the shell.